lihanyu-zero/learngit/readme.txt

 We hold these truth to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that they are among these are life, liberty and the pursuit of happiness.

+goverment of the people, by the people, for the people, shall not perish from the Earth.
+Abraham Lincoln